Lakshminarayan of Bhurishrestha

 Maharaja Lakshminarayan (মহারাজা লক্ষ্মীনারায়ণ) was the last ruler of Bhurishrestha.
-When he was the prince, he had defeated and humiliated Krishnaram Ray, the ruler of Bardhaman in a battle.
+When he was the prince, he had defeated and humiliated Krishnaram Rai, the Raja of Bardhaman in a battle.
 The latter was subsequently killed by a rebellious feudatory called Shobha Singh, who killed most of Krishnaram's family as well.
 However one of his grandsons Kirtichand Ray later rose into prominence and earned the favour of Murshid Quli Khan.
 With the latter's active patronage he conspired to annex Bhurishrestha while Lakshminarayan was away from the capital.
 Lakshminarayan returned to fight valiantly against Kirtichand, but failed to maintain the sovereignty of the kingdom due to sabotage from within.

 Early life

 While he was a young prince he rose to the position of commander-in-chief of the armed forces.
 He was a great soldier and a skilled archer.
 When Krishnaram Ray infringed upon the territory of Bhurishrestha, he led the royal forces against him.
 He showed remarkable bravery in the battle and defeated Krishnaram Ray.